lizmat/raku-all-modules/MARTIMM/mongo-perl6-driver/README.md

 * Test to compare documents
 * Test group aggregation keyf field and finalize
 * Test map reduce aggregation more thoroughly.
-* map_reduce, look into scope. argument is not used.
+* Map_reduce, look into scope. argument is not used.
-* explain changed after mongodb 3.0
+* Explain changed after mongodb 3.0
+* Testing $mod in queries seems to have problems in version 3.0.5
+* Get info about multiple accounts instead of one at the time
+* Need a change in throwing exceptions.
+Not all errors are unrecoverable.
+Return e.g. a failure instead of die with an exception.
+* Modify Mongo.pm.
+Remove use statements and add variables for use by modules.
+* While we can add users to the database we cannot authenticate due to the lack of supported modules in perl 6.
+E.g. I'd like to have SCRAM-SHA1 to authenticate with.

 ## CHANGELOG